Learning about learning by many-body systems: Results

 A score maximizes at 1.00 if the drive is always guessed accurately.
 The score is lower-bounded by the random-guessing value $1 / (\text{number of drives}) = 1/5$.
 In Fig.~\ref{fig_Classification}, each score grows over tens of field switches.
-The absorbed-power score begins at\footnote{ The neural network's score begins a short distance from 0.20.
-The distance, we surmise, comes from stochasticity of three types: the spin glass's initial configuration, the maximum-likelihood estimation, and stochastic gradient descent.
-Stochasticity of only the first two types affects the absorbed-power score. } 0.20 and comes to fluctuate around 0.25.
+The absorbed-power score begins at\footnote{ The neural network's score begins slightly above 0.20.
+One might expect the score to begin at 0.20: At $t = 0$, the spin glass has not experienced the drive, so the neural network receives no information about the drive, so the neural network can guess the drive only randomly.
+The distance from 0.20, we expect, comes from stochasticity of three types: the spin glass's initial configuration, maximum-likelihood estimation, and stochastic gradient descent.
+Stochasticity of only the first two types affects the absorbed-power score.} 0.20 and comes to fluctuate around 0.25.
 The neural network's score comes to fluctuate slightly below 1.00.
+(The neural network's score begins slightly above 0.20.
+One might expect the score to begin at 0.20: At $t = 0$, the spin glass has not experienced the drive, so the neural network receives no information about the drive, so the neural network can guess the drive only randomly.
+The distance from 0.20, we expect, comes from stochasticity of three types: the spin glass's initial configuration, maximum-likelihood estimation, and stochastic gradient descent.
+Stochasticity of only the first two types affects the absorbed-power score.)
 Hence the neural network detects more of the spin glass's classification ability than the absorbed power does, in addition to suggesting a means of quantifying the classification ability rigorously.
+Having illustrated our machine-learning toolkit with classification, we detail applications to memory capacity, novelty detection, and discrimination in the Methods.